Mandatory Annual Staff Training

 1. Agency staff that discovered or first became aware of the critical incident is to notify the participant (and representative if requested by the participant) that a critical incident report has been filed.

-2. A copy of the notice need to be provided to the participant within 24 hours.
+2. A copy of the notice needs to be provided to the participant within 24 hours.
 It must be understandable and language appropriate accessible format).

-3. If the participant’s representative is suspected to be involved in the critical incident, the representative should not be notified.
+3. If the participant’s representative is suspected of being involved in the critical incident, the representative should not be notified.

 4. Within 48 hours of the conclusion of the critical incident investigation, the Service Coordinator must inform the participant of the resolution and measures implemented to prevent recurrence.